tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-trees.rst

 Binary Trees are almost always used in Computer Science when it comes to sorting, or searching.
-It is very rare you would need to code a Binary Tree yourself, but knowing how they work is benefical in understanding how certain sorting, or searching algorithms perform.
+It is very rare you would need to code a Binary Tree yourself, but knowing how they work is beneficial in understanding how certain sorting, or searching algorithms perform.

 Root Node